google/xls/docs_src/dslx_reference.md

 Note: There are *some* unnecessary differences today from Rust syntax due to early experimentation, but they are quickly being removed to converge on Rust syntax.

+Note that other frontends to XLS core functionality will become available in the future; e.g. [xlscc](https://github.com/google/xls/tree/main/xls/contrib/xlscc), for users familiar with the C++-and-pragma style of HLS computation.
+XLS team develops the DSL as part of the XLS project because we believe it can offer significant advantages over the C++-with-pragmas approach.

 Dataflow DSLs are a good fit for describing hardware, compared to languages whose design assumes